molpopgen/BigDataFormats/README.md

 Some very important notes:

 1. gzseek is emulated for files opened for reading.
 It can be slow.
 But, it exists, which is very useful.
 2. gztell always returns 0 for a freshly-opened gzfile.
 This happens _even if you open the file in append mode_!!!!
 Implication: zlib is not easily compatible with file-locking methods (see below) and index files must be generated either-after-the fact and/or by a _single instance_ of a program generating the output file.
 After a call to gzwrite/gzprintf, gztell returns the offset in bytes since the file was opened.
+You will likely need to resort to external locking mechanisms and after-the fact indexing.

 ###C++ functions for seeking